theupdateframework/go-tuf/README.md

 * The `metadata` package provides access to a Metadata file abstraction that closely follows the TUF specification’s document formats.
-This API handles de/serialization to and from files and bytes, covers also the process to create and verify metadata signatures and makes it easier to access and modify metadata content.
+This API handles de/serialization to and from files and bytes.
+It also covers the process of creating and verifying metadata signatures and makes it easier to access and modify metadata content.
 It is purely focused on individual pieces of Metadata and provides no concepts like “repository” or “update workflow”.